-For our latest Curiosity of the Week, we bring you Woodhenge.
-Yes, that’s right.
-You have more than likely heard of Stonehenge in Wiltshire, but have you heard of its lesser known neighbour, Woodhenge?
+For our latest Curiosity of the Week, we bring you an oldie, but a goodie.
+As it’s the summer solstice, people are once again gathering at the world-famous Stonehenge.
+But have you heard of its lesser-known neighbour, Woodhenge?

-What we do know is that the site was probably built around 2300 BC, and that there are six concentric rings of post holes which would have contained wooden posts (today they are marked by concrete blocks).
+What we do know is that the site was probably built around 2300 BC, and that there are six concentric rings of post holes which would have contained wooden posts — today these are marked by concrete blocks.
 The rings are oval-shaped, with the longer axis pointing towards the winter and summer solstice.

 If you have an idea for Curiosity of the Week then please do get in touch, we welcome suggestions from everyone.
 You can contact us by emailing email@example.com or send us a message via Facebook.

 We are always on the lookout for interesting customs, hidden places, and unique buildings and landmarks, to share with our readers.
 To discover more quirky places, head to our Curiosity of the Week page!